ArthurGoupil/mcp-server-boilerplate/README.md

 ## Development

-Run the server in development mode with auto-reload:
+Run the server in development mode:

 ```bash
 pnpm dev